Ragunan Zoo: Exhibits

-Beginning in February 2014, the zoo will be closed every Monday for maintenance and to provide a quiet day for the animals.
-If Monday is a holiday, the zoo will be open but will be closed on another day in lieu of the holiday.

-Several primate cages houses various species of langurs, gibbons, and macaques, while the gorillas, chimpanzees, and orangutans are located in the Schmutzer Primate Centre.
+Several primate cages house various species of langurs, gibbons, and macaques, while the gorillas, chimpanzees, and orangutans are located in the Schmutzer Primate Centre.
 Small mammal compounds display binturongs, civets, porcupines, and others.
-Ragunan also displays large cats, like leopards and tigers.
+Ragunan also displays large cats like leopards and tigers.
 The cages for tigers, bears, and lions are located on the southeastern end of the zoo.

-A pool with pelicans are located near the entrance.
-Several aviaries host the zoo's bird collection, including peafowls, eagles, mynas, hornbills, cockatoos, crowned pigeons, cockatoos, and pheasants.
+A pool with pelicans is located near the entrance.
+Several aviaries host the zoo's bird collection, including peafowls, eagles, mynas, hornbills, cockatoos, crowned pigeons and pheasants.
 Large birds like cassowary and ostrich are displayed in separate compounds.